Introduction – The Sumerian Culture of Ancient Mesopotamia

 This further alludes to how the expanding Sumerian realms in southern Mesopotamia were not only beginning to incorporate neighboring lands but also proximate cultures.
 As for the growing urban scope of the settlements, cities were now starting to be walled and fortified, thus suggesting the occurrence of power struggles and conflicts in the region.

 On the political side of affairs, Sumer was not known to be unified during this era.
-Instead, much like Classical Greece, the region of southern Mesopotamia was divided into city-states, each with its expansive capital and patron deity.
+Instead, much like the ancient Greeks and their realms, the region of southern Mesopotamia was divided into city-states, each with its own king, expansive capital with city walls, and patron deity.

-However, in circa 2450 BC, the city-state of Lagash and its ruler Eannatum may have created the world’s first known empire (even though for a very brief period) by annexing other important Sumerian cities like Kish, Uruk, and Larsa, along with parts of neighboring Elam (in Iran).
+However, in circa 2450 BC, the city-state of Lagash and its king Eannatum may have created the world’s first known empire (even though for a very brief period) by annexing other important Sumerian city-states like Kish, Uruk, and Larsa, along with parts of neighboring Elam (in Iran).

 We have already fleetingly mentioned the influence of both the Old Akkadian language and culture on the Sumerians.
 However, in circa 23rd century BC (or possibly 24th century BC), Sargon of Akkad, who is mentioned as the son of the gardener of a previous Sumerian king (in the King’s List), usurped the throne and defeated Lugal-Zage-Si by successfully capturing his capital Uruk

 This incredible feat established the Akkadian Empire encompassing most of Sumer.
-He hailed from Akkad, the Mesopotamian city whose archaeological evidence has eluded the modern researchers.
+He hailed from Akkad, the Mesopotamian city whose archaeological evidence has eluded modern-day scholars.

 Consequently, by carving up one of the first known all-Mesopotamian empires that existed for around 180 years, Sargon momentously ‘united’ the speakers of both non-Semitic Sumerian and Semitic Akkadian.
 In fact, by the middle of the 3rd millennium BC, the Akkadians managed to create a culturally syncretic scope (that encompassed a melting pot of different ethnicity and city-states).

-But the practical superiority of the Akkadian (and Sumerian) warrior culture must have been related to the use of wheels – an invention that not only allowed for more complex logistical support but also heralded the development of chariots, the ponderous heavy shock weapons of the Bronze Age.
+But the practical superiority of the Akkadian (and Sumerian) warrior culture must have been related to the use of wheels – an invention that not only allowed for more complex logistical support but also heralded the development of chariots, the ponderous heavy shock wheeled vehicles of the Bronze Age.

 The Sumerian Revival (circa 2047 – 1750 BC)

-And while many of these endeavors were clearly propagandist in nature, some translated to magnificent projects, like the famed Ziggurat of Ur.
-Possibly constructed under the orders of King Ur-Nammu, the step-pyramidal structure is estimated to have encompassed an area of 64 m (210 ft) in length x 45 m (148 ft) in width while rising to a height of around 100 ft.
+And while many of these endeavors were clearly propagandist in nature, some did culminate in magnificent projects, like the famed Ziggurat of Ur.
+Possibly constructed under the orders of the first king Ur-Nammu, the step-pyramidal structure is estimated to have encompassed an area of 64 m (210 ft) in length x 45 m (148 ft) in width while rising to a height of around 100 ft.
 The building was completed during the reign of Ur-Nammu’s son Shulgi, who promptly proclaimed himself as the divine ruler of the proximate lands.

 Beyond just monumental structures, the Third Dynasty of Ur in many ways epitomized the apical stage of the Bronze Age realm of Ur.
 For example, as opposed to our popular notions denoting the Code of Hammurabi as the oldest set of codified laws, the actual honor possibly belongs to the Code of Ur-Nammu, which was inscribed circa 2100 – 2050 BC.